MrPowerScripts/reddit-karma-farming-bot/README.md

 Patreon: https://bit.ly/mrps-patreon
 Power Up!: https://bit.ly/mrps-powerup

+## Prep

+First you need to create a reddit account, and then create an app on reddit.com.
+After creating a reddit account follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to get your app details such as client ID and secret

 ## For Android running visit the android folder

+## How to run the bot on Linux

+1. run `run_linux.sh setup` to install the dependencies.

+2. change `src/settings.sample.py` to `src/settings.py` and change the values to your acccount and app values

-## How to run the bot
+## How to run the bot with docker

 1. Install docker https://docs.docker.com/install/
     - Make sure [you enable docker without sudo](https://docs.docker.com/install/linux/linux-postinstall/)

 2. Update the environment variables below with your account info
-    - Follow step 1 [of this guide](https://hackernoon.com/build-a-serverless-reddit-bot-in-3-steps-with-node-js-and-stdlib-sourcecode-e5296b78fc64) to get your app details such as client ID and secret

 3. Paste the whole command below into your terminal